alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 even though they were not the original intended audience (e.g. the public), have an interest in the data.

-Information gathered from data usage monitoring can assist institutions when they come to
+Institutions can benefit from data usage monitoring when they come to

 * plan for and monitor the success of the infrastructure providing access to the data, in particular to gauge capacity requirements in storage, archival and network systems;

 * instigate promotional activities and celebrate data sharing and re-use successes by researchers at the institution;

 * create special collections around popular data sets;

 * meet funder requirements to safeguard data for the appropriate length of time since last use [@rdmf122014turd].

 As an example of the latter points,